ignaciorlando/red-lesion-detection/README.md

 * Run  ```script_segment_vessels``` .

 >**Warning!** You have to have sufficient space on your hard disk.
 This method will copy your entire data set to a separate folder, where all images will be downsample to the proper resolution.

+##Download our results

+If you are in a rush and you don't want to run all our code but comparing your results with ours instead, you can download from here our segmentations on [DIARETDB1 test set (2.5 MB)](https://app.box.com/s/527vhsjodgevqww9rc8yujtpdf5t2g1a), [e-ophtha (22.8 MB)](https://app.box.com/s/zyj2lncvc6t4xeherhlqj731cskjxgqu) and [MESSIDOR (96.5 MB)](https://app.box.com/s/p19444z1nksahr5lmu475e52yq4odm6q).

+We provide:

+* **Probability maps:** as .MAT files, with the same size of images but as cropped around the FOV.
+* **Binary segmentations:** obtained by thresholding the probability maps at a 50% probability.
+Again, their size is equivalent to the size of the image cropped around the FOV.
+* **FROC curves:** as .FIG files.
+Additional data to plot it is on a .MAT file.
+Only for DIARETDB1 and e-ophtha.